A Smart Location for Med-Tech Companies

 Arizona has 263 firms focused on medical devices and equipment.
-The City of Mesa is home to more than 25 emerging and long-established medical device-related companies including manufacturers of imaging tools, ophthalmic instruments, ultrasound equipment, dental products/devices and infusion, and infusion pump devices.
+The City of Mesa is home to more than 25 emerging and long-established medical device-related companies including manufacturers of imaging tools, ophthalmic instruments, ultrasound equipment, dental products/devices, and infusion pump devices.

 - Dexcom – a leader in continuous glucose monitoring for patients with diabetes

 - Ulthera, Inc. (Merz) – Aesthetics and medical dermatology technology

 - Piper Plastics – Specializes in machining and fabrication of plastic components for the medical device industry

 - PoppyPocket – Infusion pump transport and holding systems